Table of Contents

 We spent July 4th in Key West a few years back, and while we remember the energy of Duval Street, we don’t remember rain interfering.
 So don’t write off the option of a July trip to the Keys.

 What better way to kick-off summer than with the 4th of July Weekend Key Lime Festival?
+If you’re super into Key Lime pie, this festival alone might make July your best time to visit the Florida Keys.

 Key West in August

 August is the hottest month in Key West, with average temperatures ranging from an average high of 91 to a low of 81 degrees.
 The humidity is also quite high, with plenty of rainfall.
+For those sensitivy to humidity and weary of rain, August is probably the worst time to visit Key West.

 If you’re traveling on a budget and want to avoid droves of crowds, long lines, and restaurant waits, August is your best bet.
 Enjoy spacious, care-free beach days with your toddlers, cheap accommodations, and easy access to Duval Street nightlife.
 No reason to let afternoon showers scare you away.